Architected Flexible Syntactic Foams: Additive Manufacturing and Reinforcing Particle driven Matrix Segregation: Results and Discussion

-For pure TPU foams, both pristine and compressed foams exhibited comparable compressive behavior and a marginal increase in the densification stress.
-This is because they became denser after the initial compression cycle.
-During the second cycle, the cell walls were closer to achieving densification compared to the first cycle.
-When the TPU foam was loaded to 50\% strain in the first cycle, there was a reduction in the plateau region that can be attributed to the weakening of the cell walls in the segregated matrix structure caused by excessive deformation at 50\% strain.
-The compressive response of SF60-20 deteriorated significantly after the first cycle followed by SF22-20.
-The greatest moduli reduction was observed for samples loaded to a 50\% strain value during the first cycle.
-This response can be attributed to the crushing of GMBs during the first compression cycle of SF60-20 foams.
-When SF60-20 foams were compressed again, there were fewer particles to support the load and the porosity had increased as a result of the first cycle's particle crushing.
-For SF22-20 foams, the reduction is not due to particle crushing; however, when these foams were loaded, the particles extending from the cell walls may have been compressed against one another.
-Particles in SF22-20 foams may have interacted at lower strain values, resulting in debonding from the matrix and a reduction in residual properties during the second cycle.
-The compressive properties of SF15-20 foams that were loaded to strain values of 20\% and 30\% in the first cycle did not degrade.
-However, a significant decrease is observed for the foam that was loaded to 50\% strain in the initial cycle.
-This is because, as discussed in \ref{DiffGrade}, particles in SF15-20 foams began to interact at higher strain values.
-This may have resulted in particle detachment from the TPU matrix at the interaction site.
-Therefore, we only observed a decrease in properties for SF15-20 foams when the foam was loaded to 50\% strain in the first cycle.
+For pure TPU foams, both pristine and compressed foams exhibited similar compressive behavior and a slight increase in densification stress.
+This is because, after the first compression cycle, pure TPU foams became denser.
+In the second cycle after 50\% compression in the first cycle, there was a reduction in the plateau region in the TPU foam due to the excessive deformation at 50\% strain weakening the cell walls in the segregated matrix structure.
+The compressive response of SF60-20 showed a significant reduction in the response during the second compression cycle with maximum reduction following the 50\% compression during cycle 1.
+This is a result of GMBs crushing during the first compression cycle in SF60-20 foams.
+When the SF60-20 foams were compressed again in cycle 2, there were fewer particles to support the load and the porosity had risen due to particle crushing in the first cycle.
+The reduction in compressive properties of SF22-20 foams is not a result of particle compression; however, when these foams were loaded in cycle 1, the particles partially protruding from the cell walls may have been compressed against one another.
+During the second cycle, particles may have debonded from the matrix manifesting as a reduction in the compressive behavior.
+After the first cycle, the compressive properties of SF15-20 foams subjected to strain values of 20\% and 30\% in cycle 1 did not degrade.
+However, a substantial decrease is observed for foam that was loaded to 50\% strain in cycle 1.
+This is because of the reduced size of the particles in SF15-20 foams, they began to interact at higher strain values as explained in \ref{DiffGrade}, resulting in particle debonding from the TPU matrix.
+Therefore, we only observed a decrease in properties for SF15-20 foams when the foam was initially loaded to 50\% strain.